-In essence, medical professionals use the term “co-occurring disorders” to describe a combination of an addiction and a mental illness.
-It can be a little confusing, as addiction is often defined as a mental illness, but the term typically relates to a combination of a substance use disorder and another illness such as:
+Medical professionals use the term “co-occurring disorders” to describe a combination of addiction and a mental illness.
+It can be a little confusing, as addiction is often defined as a type of mental illness, but the term typically relates to a combination of a substance use disorder with one or more of the following:

-Researchers aren’t quite sure what causes co-occurring disorders, but new studies seem to shed a little light on who might develop these issues.
-For example, a study of 55 people who abused cocaine in the journal Frontiers in Psychiatry suggests that women don’t have co-occurring disorder risk rates as high as men do.
-It’s possible that hormonal or other sex-related differences are responsible for that change in risk.
+Researchers aren’t quite sure what causes co-occurring disorders, but new studies shed some light on who might develop these issues.
+For example, a study of 55 people who abused cocaine in the journal Frontiers in Psychiatry suggests that women don’t have co-occurring disorder risk rates at the same rate as men.2 It’s possible that hormonal or other sex-related differences are responsible for that change in risk.
 But more studies are required in order to really nail down why some people have these issues and others do not.
 In the interim, it’s safe to say that almost anyone could have a co-occurring disorder.

 A Comprehensive Look

-Pharmaceuticals can be strikingly helpful during the detoxification process for those suffering from many addictions.
-Medications, when used appropriately, can soothe physical distress caused by drug withdrawal, and they can help people to feel comfortable and strong enough to continue with the hard work of recovery.
-People with co-occurring disorders might also benefit from medications for withdrawal and detox, but they might also need different medications for the mental health concerns they face.
+Medications, when used appropriately, can soothe the physical distress caused by drug withdrawal during detox and help those in treatment feel strong enough to continue the hard work of recovery.
+Those with co-occurring disorders benefit from medications during detox and also need other medications to control the symptoms of mental illness.

 Help at Black Bear Lodge

-At Black Bear Lodge, we know that it can seem difficult to find a co-occurring disorder treatment program that can help, and we’re here for you.
-Our facility in Georgia accepts patients from all around the world, and when your loved one arrives, he or she will be treated to therapies that help, soothe and heal.
-We’d love to tell you about the program we provide, and the help we can give.
-Please call, and we’ll get the conversation started.
+At Black Bear Lodge, we know finding a co-occurring disorder treatment program that can help might seem difficult, but we are here for you.
+Our Georgia facility accepts patients from all around the world.
+When your loved one arrives, he or she will be treated to therapies that help and heal.
+Call our toll-free helpline 24 hours a day to speak to an admissions coordinator about available treatment options.
+Call now to get the conversation started.